Mervodactyl/CV/cv.md

 _Oct 14 - Present_

+_Highlights_

+Working as a Consultant to both a social enterprise campaign and multinational corporation, being able to view my work history on GitHub and see how far I've progressed in such a short time frame though helping others and my own tireless perseverance

+_Responsibilities_

-* Give consultancy advice to a multinational corporation on how to improve their website design and build and what steps they need to take: [Bora Plastics](http://www.boraplastik.com.tr/english)
+* Give consultancy advice to a multinational corporation on how to improve their website design and build and what steps they need to take: [Bora Plastics](http://www.boraplastik.com.tr/english) are now developing responsive design and improving their UI/UX
 * Create a ticketing site for the established Burlesque dancer [Tabitha Taboo](http://www.tabithataboo.com/) and her event: [The Secret Drawing Room](https://github.com/Mervodactyl/TheSecretDrawingRoom)
-* Map out and begin app development for Private clients: References available on Request
-* Give talks to schools both primary and secondary with the aim to encourage young minds into technical fields: [Tuffnel Primary](http://www.tufnellpark.islington.sch.uk/) / [Holloway Secondary](http://www.holloway.islington.sch.uk/)
+* Give talks to schools both [Primary](http://www.tufnellpark.islington.sch.uk/) and [Secondary](http://www.holloway.islington.sch.uk/) about STEM careers, increased applications into technical fields this year as a result
-* Continued expansion and commitment to personal coding education

-_Highlights_

-Being able to view my work history on GitHub and see how far I've progressed in such a short time frame though helping others and my own tireless perseverance
+* Aid a social enterprise [campaign](http://hardedgesthestories.com/) who needed more flexibility with their site despite constraints, they are now following my recommendation and moving onto a more flexible hosting platform

 ### [CritterCorder](https://www.behance.net/gallery/11111993/CritterCorder-Branding)

 _Jan 13 - Mar 14_

 **Project Manager**

+_Highlights_

+Was instrumental in preventing a mass walk out by the Creative team during an ongoing interdepartmental struggle over the management stylings of the CEO.
+Single handedly renegotiated terms between divisions so that everyone felt satisfied with the result and stayed on until their original contracted length

 _Responsibilities_